Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-The financial office reported on expenses, additional revenue, and the remaining fund balance.
+The financial office reported on recent expenses, additional revenue, and the current fund balance.

 Speakers: Unidentified speaker